 Located on the former Mother of the Savior Seminary, in Blackwood, New Jersey, Camden County College established a presence on this 320-acre tract in 1967 when it first enrolled local students.
 Since its founding, Camden County College has continued to grow, expanding programs and establishing additional campuses in Camden and Cherry Hill, in addition to satellite facilities in Lakeland, Sicklerville, and additional locations.
-Today, Camden County College supports more than 100 degree, certificate, and training programs and enrolls over 30,000 part-time and full-time students.
+Today, Camden County College supports more than 100 degree, certificate, and training programs.

 Sector Of Institution:Public, 2-year